mono/mono-upnp/README.md

     msbuild Mono.Upnp.sln

+Alternatively, on Unix, you can use the Autotools infrastructure:

+   ./configure # or ./autogen.sh if working on a cloned repository make

 About the projects:

-* Mono.Ssdp:

-  An implementation of the Simple Discovery Protocol (see UPnP Device Architecture 1.1, Section 1).
+* Mono.Ssdp: An implementation of the Simple Discovery Protocol (see UPnP Device Architecture 1.1, Section 1).

-* Mono.Upnp:

-  An implementation of the UPnP Device Archetecture 1.1, Secions 2-5.
+* Mono.Upnp: An implementation of the UPnP Device Archetecture 1.1, Secions 2-5.

-* Mono.Upnp.GtkClient:

-  An executable GTK+ user interface for inspecting UPnP devices and services on the network.
+* Mono.Upnp.GtkClient: An executable GTK+ user interface for inspecting UPnP devices and services on the network.

-* Mono.Upnp.Dcp.MediaServer1:

-  An implementation of the UPnP Audio/Video MediaServer1 Device Control Protocol.
+* Mono.Upnp.Dcp.MediaServer1: An implementation of the UPnP Audio/Video
+  MediaServer1 Device Control Protocol.

-* Mono.Upnp.Dcp.MediaServer1.FileSystem:
+* Mono.Upnp.Dcp.MediaServer1.FileSystem: A MediaServer1 implementation which

-  A MediaServer1 implementation which serves media from the file system.
+  serves media from the file system.

-* Mono.Upnp.Dcp.MediaServer1.FileSystem.ConsoleServer:
+* Mono.Upnp.Dcp.MediaServer1.FileSystem.ConsoleServer: An executable console

-  An executable console program which serves media from the file system.
+  program which serves media from the file system.

-* Mono.Upnp.Dcp.MSMediaServerRegistrar1:

-  An implementation of the Microsoft MSMediaServerRegistrar1 Device Control Protocol.
+* Mono.Upnp.Dcp.MSMediaServerRegistrar1: An implementation of the Microsoft MSMediaServerRegistrar1 Device Control Protocol.